tunabrain/sparse-voxel-octrees/README.md

 To build on Windows, you will need Visual Studio 2013 or later.
 Before running CMake, make sure that

 * CMake is on the `PATH` environment variable.
 An easy check to verify that this is the case is to open CMD and type `cmake`, which should output the CMake CLI help.
 * You have Windows 64bit binaries of SDL 1.2.
 These are available [here](https://www.libsdl.org/download-1.2.php).
-Make sure to grab the `SDL-devel-1.2.XX-VC.zip`
+Make sure to grab the `SDL-devel-1.2.XX-VC.zip`.
+Note that if you are using a newer version of Visual Studio, you may need to compile SDL yourself in order to be compatible.
+Please see the SDL website for details
-* The environment variable `SDLDIR` exists and is set to the path to the folder containing SDL1.2 (you will have to set it up manually).
+* The environment variable `SDLDIR` exists and is set to the path to the folder containing SDL1.2 (you will have to set it up manually - it needs to be a system environment variable, not a user variable, for CMake to find it).
 CMake will use this variable to find the SDL relevant files and configure MSVC to use them

 After these prerequisites are setup, you can run `setup_builds.bat` to create the Visual Studio files.
 It will create a folder `vstudio` containing the `sparse-voxel-octrees.sln` solution.